port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/embedded-url.md

 # Embedded URL

-You can use the embedded-url `spec` property to embed any publicly available webpage into an additional tab in the [**Specific Entity Page**](../../../build-your-software-catalog/sync-data-to-catalog/understand-entities-structure/understand-entities-structure.md#entity-page).
+You can use the embedded-url `spec` property to embed any publicly available webpage into an additional tab in the [specific entity page](../../page/entity-page.md).

 By using the combination of `"type": "string`, `"format": "url` and `"spec": "embedded-url"` in a [Blueprint property](../../../build-your-software-catalog/define-your-data-model/setup-blueprint/properties/properties.md#structure), Port will display the url as a new tab matching the provided URL in the blueprint's entity.